-As set out in the file note dated 7 June 2017 available on the public record, 18 the Commission has determined that the goods description contained in OneSteel's application includes alloy round bar that has undergone heat and/or surface treatments.
+As set out in the file note dated 7 June 2017 and available on the public record,20 the Commission has determined that the goods description contained in OneSteel's application includes alloy round bar that has undergone heat and/or surface treatments.
+The Commission reached this conclusion after publishing a position paper on the public record and considering submissions in response to the position paper.